cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/index.md

 - **URL**: `*example.com/*`
 - **Setting**: _Disable Security_

-This setting turned off a subset of Cloudflare security features: Email Obfuscation, Rate Limiting (previous version), Scrape Shield, Server Side Excludes, URL (Zone) Lockdown, and WAF managed rules (previous version).
+This setting turned off a subset of Cloudflare security features: Email Obfuscation, Rate Limiting (previous version), Scrape Shield, URL (Zone) Lockdown, and WAF managed rules (previous version).

 **How to replace**:

 1. [Create a configuration rule](/rules/configuration-rules/create-dashboard/) to turn off one or more security features:

     - Email Obfuscation (part of [Cloudflare Scrape Shield](/waf/tools/scrape-shield/))
-    - Server Side Excludes, now deprecated (part of Cloudflare Scrape Shield)
     - Hotlink Protection (part of Cloudflare Scrape Shield)

 2. If required, [create a WAF exception](/waf/managed-rules/waf-exceptions/define-dashboard/) to skip one or more rules of WAF managed rulesets for requests coming from IP addresses in an allowlist.